2019 Work Exchange Applications are now available.

-The deadline for applications is February 9, 2018.
+The deadline for applications will be February 8th 2019.

 Length: Each of our weeks is 7 days in length, working Sunday through Saturday.
 See individual job descriptions for details.
 The week dates are listed on our home page:

 The Ideal Work Exchange Crew Member: Joining our team as a W.E.C. member is a major commitment, and it is hard work.
 It is, however very rewarding work and can be fun too!
 You will be an ideal candidate if:

 - You are over 18 years of age (as of July 1st)

 - You are willing to work multiple shifts in between your classes and in the evenings

 - You are a team player

 - You don’t mind manual labor and getting dirty (if the need arises)

 - You are on time, organized, responsible and trustworthy

 - You love the Swannanoa Gathering and are interested in leaving your mark